adrienluitot/analog-course-bak/docs/source/index.rst

 This project is a regroupment of information, courses and tutorials to start analog design.
 Presented tools are open-source to allow everyone to take part of the analog design adventure.

-Check out the :doc:`introduction/setup_tools` section to see how to install and setup EDA tool to do analog design.
+Check out the :doc:`introduction/about` section to start your journey of analog design using open source resources!

 .. note::
    This project is under active development.
 See more in the :github:repo:`course repository <adrienluitot/analog-course>`.

 Contents
 --------

 .. toctree::
    :caption: Introduction
-   :titlesonly:

    introduction/about
-   introduction/setup_tools
+   introduction/rec_env
+   introduction/pdk

 .. toctree::
    :caption: Design Softwares